SEE-GEO/roa/README.md

 You can also clone the repository and install locally.
 In any case, you need the file [`data/network_CPU.pt`](data/network_CPU.pt) from this repository.

 Note that many unused dependencies are installed as they are required by other dependencies.
+We do not guarantee that the PyTorch install correctly links to your GPU, if you have one.

 For an illustrative example of complete retrievals, check [`docs/example.ipynb`](docs/example.ipynb).